 In terms of renting a car to get from La Serena to Vicuña or elsewhere in the Elqui Valley, there are a number of car rental agencies in the La Serena airport.
 If you’re slightly more adventurous, you could opt to use the local buses.
 There are bus stops all along the highways in the Elqui Valley, destinations are listed on the front of each bus, and fares are usually CH$600 one-way.

-Where to Go in the Elqui Valley
+The Main Cities & Towns in the Elqui Valley

 When planning a stargazing trip in the Elqui Valley, it’s important to consider where you will base yourself.
 While the Elqui Valley isn’t so large that you’ll spend a whole day traveling between places, choosing which town to stay in – or not – will impact the time you spend on the road versus out exploring.